British royal couple excited to visit beautiful Pakistan

 LONDON: The Duke and Duchess of Cambridge have said they are excited to visit Pakistan to meet its people and to witness and experience its beautiful culture, although the Duke of Cambridge is wary of spicy food, the Duchess likes spicy food.

-Prince William and Kate Middleton were speaking to around 70 selected Pakistanis at the Aga Khan Centre at an exclusive reception hosted for them by His Highness The Aga Khan in association with Pakistan High Commission.
+Prince William and Kate Middleton were speaking to around 70 selected Pakistanis at the Agha Khan Centre at an exclusive reception hosted for them by His Highness The Agha Khan in association with Pakistan High Commission.
 The royal couple visited the centre for two hours ahead of their Royal Highnesses’ official visit to Pakistan, which will take place between Monday 14th and Friday 18th October.

-More: Royal couple advised to eat spicy Pakistani cuisine and forget about gaining weight

-Pakistan’s High Commissioner to the UK Nafees Zakaria and the Aga Khan welcomed the royal couple when they arrived for the visit of the centre.
+Pakistan’s High Commissioner to the UK Nafees Zakaria and The Agha Khan welcomed the royal couple when they arrived for the visit of the centre.
 While the Duke and Duchess of Cambridge, both 37, mingled with the guests, a Pakistani musician played tabla in the background.
 The couple were seen going round to the guests and asked them questions about Pakistan and the work they did.

 The food for the guests was cooked by Saliha Mahmood Ahmed, the MasterCheff 2017 winner.
 She told Geo News that the Duke and Duchess of Cambridge asked her about Pakistani food and sought tips on what to eat.